-- A tour of a MAT Academy by a member of the Trust's central team to include a briefing on our core purpose and values. - Induction training programme delivered via the Board of Trustees' Governance Professional. - Meet with the Executive Principal, Chair of Trustees and if appropriate other MAT senior staff.
+- A tour of Nunthorpe Academy by a member of the Trust's central team to include a briefing on our core purpose and values. - Induction training programme delivered via the Trust's Governance Professional. - Meet with the Executive Principal, Chair of Trustees and if appropriate other MAT senior staff.

-Documentation supplied will include the NMAT Growth Strategy, the NMAT Development Plan, the latest Ofsted Reports, previous minutes of relevant meetings, access to GovernorHub which includes a list of Trustees and local Governors, details of any committees ( terms of reference and scheme of delegatioon), and a calendar of NMAT governance meetings.
+Documentation supplied will include the NMAT Terms of Reference and Schemes of Delegation, the NMAT Development Plan, the latest Ofsted Report, previous minutes of relevant committee meetings, list of Trustees and Governors, list of sub committees (and terms of reference/membership), and a calendar of NMAT governance meetings.